Code-Institute-Submissions/alanwhelan1978-dicegame_DecResub/README.md

 ## Features

+### Reasons a user may visit the website
+* A user is looking to kill time while waiting on a table.
+* A user is trying to keep children entertained.
+* A user trying out all hotel facilities.

 - The top of the body of the shows the hotel logo and the name of the game the user is playing.

 ![Logo & Game name](/readme-files/logo-game-name.png)